 If you work in the Financial Industry, odds are your compensation is largely discretionary and based on your performance, that of your desk or group, or both.
 However, Wall Street employers often insist that bonuses are discretionary when they are not.
 Further, even if a bonus is truly discretionary, employers may exercise discretion in favor of payment when verbal reassurances are made by managers that a bonus will be paid.
 If you were terminated during the calendar year and denied a year-end bonus, you may have legal recourse, possibly even a part-year bonus.

-Our firm is prepared to advocate for you and fight for what you are entitled to receive as part of your compensation.
+Our team of financial industry lawyers is prepared to advocate for you and fight for what you are entitled to receive as part of your compensation.
 Call us today and let us know how we can best partner with you to develop a working resolution that is specific to your needs.

 Licensed stockbrokers and other Financial Industry employees involved in selling financial products such as Financial Advisors, Financial Representatives, and Financial Associates are usually paid by sales commission and draw.
 Many financial brokerages also offer bonuses when brokers meet certain sales goals.
 However, bonus compensation and any nonguaranteed portion of the broker’s draw is usually advanced to the broker.
 It is subject to repayment under the terms of a promissory note, or some other loan arrangement, executed between the broker and the brokerage.

 While broker compensation may seem appealing to the novice entering the profession, a great number of brokers end up in financial distress, even bankruptcy, and wash out of the profession if they cannot build a book of business.
 When this happens, the broker’s former employer will seek to enforce the terms of the note with regard to any advanced bonus compensation or nonguaranteed draw has not been repaid.